Reference architecture for Google Cloud

 The core of a kdb+ tick-capture system is called kdb+tick.

 Kdb+tick is an architecture which allows the capture, processing and querying of timeseries data against real-time, streaming and historical data.
-This reference architecture describes a full solution running kdb+tick within Google Cloud Platform (GCP) which consists of these bare-minimum functional components:
+This reference architecture describes a full solution running kdb+tick within Google Cloud which consists of these bare-minimum functional components:

 - data feeds